Siskin Hospital's Amputee Program

 Read the story of one man's triumph over loss of a limb: Because of Siskin Hospital, I can work again.

-Each patient is evaluated by an amputation team operating under the leadership of a physiatrist.
+Each patient is evaluated by an transdisciplinary team operating under the leadership of a physiatrist.
 Together with the family, professionals in the fields of rehabilitation nursing, clinical nutrition, behavioral medicine, vocational counseling, case management, as well as physical and occupational therapies, work with the patient to achieve the best outcome possible.

 One of the most important parts of the treatment team is the family and/or caregivers.
 The family is provided with training, professional support, education, and counseling while working with the patient's treatment team to provide information about the patient's personality, lifestyle, and hopes.